Aishani1507/Aishani_Kapoor_2025A3RM2259H_Avionics/README.md

 This is my submission of task of Janus for Avionics.
 I have done both the task of Arudino and python.
 ## Task 1- Planning to surprise Galactus

 This task required brainstorming on how to plot and animate flight data.
-I followed the given tutorial to gain deeper knowledge of data visualization and animation in Python.
+I followed the given tutorial to learn more about data visualization and animation in Python.

 Features:
 1. Reads flight data from CSV files.